 The IIV4 (Fluarix Quadrivalent, GSK, Dresden, Germany) contained 15 µg haemagglutinin antigen per strain per 0∙5 mL dose; strain composition followed WHO recommendations (Figure 1).
 It was administered intramuscularly.
 Vaccine-primed children received a single 0∙5 mL dose on Day 0; vaccine-unprimed children received two doses, 0∙5 mL each on Days 0 and 28 (appendix; Figure S1).
 Children were considered primed for influenza vaccination if they had previously received at least two doses of seasonal influenza vaccine separated by at least 28 days.
 Currently available influenza vaccines are not licensed in children <6 months of age, and children who had received an influenza vaccine within 6 months of the study start were excluded.
 Therefore, all children under 12 months of age were considered vaccine-unprimed.

-Three possible control vaccines were used: pneumococcal polysaccharide conjugate vaccine, hepatitis A vaccine, or varicella vaccine.
+Three possible control vaccines were used: pneumococcal polysaccharide conjugate vaccine (PCV), hepatitis A vaccine, or varicella vaccine.
 Control vaccine allocation was based on age and vaccine-priming status.
 The control vaccines provided benefit to the study participants and were approved in the study countries.
 Further details are provided in the appendix.

 Surveillance for illness and recording of symptoms